How To Prevent Your Treadmill From Tripping a Circuit Breaker

 How To Prevent Your Treadmill From Tripping a Circuit

-The GFCI outlets are commonly used in garages and outdoor space, whereas the AFCI outlets are more common in living rooms and bedrooms.
+The GFCI outlets are commonly used in garages and outdoor spaces, whereas the AFCI outlets are more common in living rooms and bedrooms.
 To prevent your treadmill from tripping a circuit, try moving your treadmill to a different power outlet.
 Most homes must have AFCI outlets to comply with building codes, though.

 Suggested: Can you plug a treadmill into an extension cord?

-Create a Dedicated Circuit for Your Treadmill
+3. Create a Dedicated Circuit for Your Treadmill

 It will be beneficial to ensure that your power outlet can handle your treadmill’s electric usage to prevent your treadmill from tripping a circuit.
 If your 15 amp outlet keeps blowing because of the treadmill, you should create a dedicated outlet for your treadmill, say 20 amp.
-Watch the video below to see an example:

 For safety reasons, you are required to get a professional to do it for you.
 Please do not do it yourself.
 Once you have changed a dedicated circuit ready for your treadmill, you can use your treadmill without tripping a circuit.